2025 race

 Registration is open for those with an early registration passcode.

-***LAST CHANCE TO CANCEL FOR A REFUND - July 1, 2024 at 5 pm EST*** – Cut-off date for cancelling registration and receiving a refund (minus the administration fee).
-Cancellations prior to July 1, 2024 at 5 pm EST will be refunded the amount paid at the time of registration, minus a $50 administration fee.
+July 1, 2025 at 5 pm EST: Cut-off date for cancelling registration and receiving a refund (minus the administration fee).
+Cancellations prior to July 1 at 5 pm EST will be refunded the amount paid, minus a $50 administration fee.

-After July 1, 2024, No refunds for cancelled registrations.
-Exceptions may be made at the discretion of the race director and depending on whether there are waitlisted riders or not.
-Transfers are allowed with some exceptions.
-See item #13.
+After July 1, 2025, No refunds for cancelled registrations.
+Exceptions may be made at the discretion of the race director.
+Transfers are allowed with a $75 change fee.

-August 1, 2024: If you opted to fundraise and are not able to raise the minimum $200 to meet the registration fee of $350, your credit card on file will be charged the remaining balance between August 1 and August 9.
+August 8, 2025: If you opted to fundraise and are not able to raise the minimum $350, your credit card on file will be charged the remaining balance.
 There will be two attempts to charge your card and then it will be considered a failed credit card authorization.
 Failed credit card authorization after August 9 may jeopardize your spot and you will have to forfeit your registration with no refund.
-Check your email and spam mail if you have not raised the minimum $200 by August 1, 2024.
+Check your email and spam mail if you have not raised the minimum $350 by August 4.

-August 10, 2024 at 5 pm EST: Waitlist cutoff date.
-The final date waitlisted riders agree to have their credit cards charged.
+August 10, 2025 at 5 pm EST: Waitlist cutoff date.
+The final date for any waitlisted riders agree to have their credit cards charged.
 After August 10, the race director may allow waitlisted riders a day-of registration on a first come first serve basis.
-This will be communicated closer to event time.

 14.)
 Registration Fee and Fundraising: The registration fee per rider is $350.
 We hope that many of you will support this event and Tin Mountain Conservation Center by fundraising.
 While you may opt out of fundraising, every dollar raised is appreciated.
 If you do not wish to participate in fundraising, select the “OPT OUT FUNDRAISING” category option.
 You will be charged the full fee of $350 at the time of registration.
 You will still receive an email inviting you to setup a fundraising page to have a chance at winning our fundraising incentive prizes.

 If you choose to fundraise, select the “FUNDRAISING” category option.
 You will be charged $150 at the time of registration to secure your spot.
 You'll receive an email to setup a Pledge Reg page.
-The minimum amount to fundraise is $200 to fulfill the $350 registration fee.
-Registering as a fundraiser, you agree to a delayed charge of the difference between the amount raised and $200.
-If you are unable to raise the minimum by August 1, your credit card will be charged the balance due.
+The minimum amount to fundraise is $350.
+Registering as a fundraiser, you agree to a delayed charge of the difference between the amount raised and $350.
+If you are unable to raise the minimum by August 4, your credit card will be charged the balance due.
 If the minimum balance is not paid by August 9, you will forfeit your registration.

 Please don’t stop at the minimum!
-Fundraising incentives are offered at ever-increasing fund-raising levels starting at $500 total raised ($200 minimum + $300).
-Visit our fundraising page for information (incentives coming soon).
+Fundraising incentives are offered at ever-increasing fund-raising levels starting at $650 total raised ($350 minimum + $300).
+Visit our fundraising page for information.

 Why fundraise for Tin Mountain Conservation Center?
 Tin Mountain Conservation Center, founded in 1980, has been presenting/hosting this event since 1991.
 Net proceeds from the Hillclimb help support Tin Mountain’s mission to deliver experiential environmental education programs to schools and communities in the greater Mt.
 Washington valley and western Maine.
 Funds from the MWARBH help Tin Mountain foster future generations of environmental stewards, and responsible outdoor enthusiasts.
 Since 1991, TMCC and the Auto Road have worked together to give cyclists the opportunity to experience the full force and beauty of nature.
 The annual MWARBH is Tin Mountain’s largest fundraising event and your commitment to race and raise funds helps support our mission.
 Thank you.